ThinkingInTypes/ThinkingInTypes.github.io/Chapters/02_Foundations.md

 - Use the most modern/elegant coding mechanisms available (latest Python)
 - Classes are for creating types.
   As much as possible, pretend inheritance doesn't exist.
+- Performance issues can be solved (sometimes by converting types or functions to Rust)

 ## Examples